Pol-Academic Calendar and Awarding of Course Credit Hours

 - Regular and substantive instructor/student interaction is a federal requirement for online instruction.
 Opportunities for substantive interactions with the student on a predictable and regular basis commensurate with the length of time and the amount of content in the course or competency should be clearly defined.

-The University is authorized by SACSCOC to offer distance education programs.
+The University is authorized by SACSCOC to offer online education (i.e., distance education).
 The U.S. Department of Education has previously adopted the position that a clock hour program can include clock hours earned through distance education, but only if the institution’s or program’s accrediting agency permits the institution to use that modality and the institution has sufficient technological resources to monitor a student’s academic engagement in 50 to 60 minutes of distance education.
-The current definition of ‘‘clock hour’’ presumes that, in programs other than correspondence programs, students will be in a classroom, laboratory, or other physical setting and will be supervised by one or more faculty members.

 Regular and Substantive Interaction

-The 2020 HEA guidelines require that an institution ensures regular interaction between a student and an instructor or instructors in online courses.
-Prior to the student’s completion of a course or competency, instructors must provide opportunity for substantive interactions with the student on a predictable and regular basis commensurate with the length of time and the amount of content in the course or competency, and monitor the student’s academic engagement and success.
+The 2020 Higher Education Act (HEA) guidelines require that an institution ensures regular interaction between a student and an instructor or instructors in online courses.
+Prior to the student’s completion of a course or competency, instructors must provide opportunity for substantive interactions with the student on a predictable and regular basis commensurate with the length of time and the amount of content in the course or competency and monitor the student’s academic engagement and success.
 An instructor is responsible for proactively engaging in substantive interaction with the student when needed, on the basis of such monitoring, or upon request by the student.

 Academic units are responsible for the consistent application of the credit hour, credit hour policy, and for ensuring that a stated credit hour standard is maintained as courses and instructors and mode of instruction or course formats change.
 All courses are required to have stated learning outcomes or objectives.
 The student learning outcomes are a feature of the course and are approved when the course is approved.
 Learning outcomes serve as a basis to determine if the amount of learning is consistent across different formats and modes of instruction.
 In relation to the credit hour policy, a statement of what students will learn is necessary so that credit is based on a demonstration by the student of learning equivalent to expected outcomes of a period of study corresponding to a time-based credit hour assignment or equivalent academic engagement.